usc-softarch/tips-and-tutorials/Regular_Expressions/README.md

 ## Examples

 I (Marcelo) will provide examples based off of my own necessity.
 These will be real examples from applications I make.
 Anyone may feel free to update this section with their own examples.
+For a large list of external examples, see https://regexr.com/ and look at Community Patterns.

 ### Matching any smell element in the old (BitBucket) version of ARCADE's .ser